GitNotebooks/GitNotebooks/legal/terms-of-service.md

 The AI Features generate outputs algorithmically and may produce inaccurate or incomplete results.
 GitNotebooks makes no warranties, express or implied, as to the accuracy, reliability, or fitness for a particular purpose of any AI-generated content.
 Without limiting Section N, You assume all risk arising from Your reliance on such outputs.

 ### 7. Opt-Out
 Organizations may disable the AI Features at any time via the Service settings.
-Disabling applies prospectively and does not affect data already processed in accordance with this Section T.
+Disabling applies prospectively and does not affect data already processed in accordance with this Section G.

 ### 8. Survival
 The obligations in Sections S.3–S.6 survive any termination of this Agreement to the extent necessary to enforce or give effect to their provisions